SARWX/diplom2/docs/uart_protocol.md

 ### `DEBUG_ON` / `DEBUG_OFF`

 Enable or disable human-readable debug output on the UART line.
-Debug is enabled by default after power-on.
+Debug is disabled by default after power-on.

 **Response:** `OK DEBUG_ON\r\n` or `OK DEBUG_OFF\r\n`